d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 These properties make MXNet's `ndarray` suitable for deep learning.
 Throughout the book, when we say `ndarray`, we are referring to MXNet's `ndarray` unless otherwise stated.
 :end_tab:

+:begin_tab:`jax`
+If you have worked with NumPy, the most widely-used scientific computing package in Python, then you will find this section familiar.
+JAX's `ndarray` is an extension to NumPy's `ndarray` with a few killer features.
+First, MXNet's `ndarray` supports hardware acceleration on CPU, GPU and TPU, whereas NumPy only supports CPU computation.
+Second, JAX's `ndarray` supports automatic differentiation.
+These properties make JAX's `ndarray` suitable for deep learning.
+Throughout the book, when we say `ndarray`, we are referring to JAX's `ndarray` unless otherwise stated.
+:end_tab: